 Chante frequently appears in the CCMA and Labour Court.
 She has also accrued a wealth of knowledge in the fields of litigation and family law.

-Help!
+Debt Review Help!
 I am flagged as being under debt review on the Credit Bureaus.
-Since promulgation of the National Credit Act.
+Since the promulgation of the National Credit Act.
 34 of 2005 (herein after referred to as the “act”), most South Africans have heard of debt review and have a faint idea of what it entails.
 Some of us have encountered […]